Using Access ID and agreement ID to create on-premises professional support incidents

 This article explains how an Access ID and a agreement ID are used to submit on-premises professional support incidents online.
 The example used is for Microsoft Partner Network product support incidents.
 However, the workflow is very similar for Visual Studio and Software Assurance.

 Online submission is convenient because you may submit a request anytime (24 hours a day, 7 days a week), avoid a phone menu and phone queue, find relevant self-help resources, and enter a detailed problem description, including attachments, to help solve your technical problem faster.

-Access ID and Contract ID are used for professional on-premises, Microsoft Azure and Dynamics technical support requests.
+Access ID and agreement ID are used for professional on-premises, Microsoft Azure and Dynamics technical support requests.

-A support contract is required when you have multiple professional support incidents.
-The contract is used to track the balance of available support incidents and expire the benefits after one year (MPN contracts 1 year+30 days).
-An Access ID and a Contract ID are required to uniquely identify your support contract and enable you to submit a support incident online.
+A support agreement is required when you have multiple professional support incidents.
+The agreement is used to track the balance of available support incidents and expire the benefits after one year (MPN agreements 1 year+30 days).
+An Access ID and a Contract ID are required to uniquely identify your support agreement and enable you to submit a support incident online.
 They are only entered once and then associated with your portal sign-in for future requests.
 To share your support benefits, simply share the Access ID and Contract ID (sharing sign-in and passwords is not recommended).

 MPN Partners please see Technical Support for Microsoft Partners for partner specific guidance

 |Product||Portal||Requirements||Access ID and agreement ID|